nus-cs2113-AY2021S1/tp/docs/UserGuide.md

 ````

 ### 2.15 Delete a task: `deletetask` <a name="deletetask"></a>
-Deletes a specified task from the database.
+Deletes a specified task from your task list.

 Format: `deletetask <task number>`